aus10y/bitcoin_scripts/README.md

 ## btc_fees.py

 Shows a table relating bitcoin transaction fees to current estimated confirmation times.
 The data is retrieved from the `bitcoinfees.earn.com` API.
-In table attempts to show the cheapest transaction fee to meet the corresponding time frame.
+The table attempts to show the cheapest transaction fee to meet the corresponding time frame.

 Ex.
 ```